 I would also like to tell you about “Nauteyri“ hot spring in Súðavík and “Pottarnir“ in Drangsnes.
 Those two are also very popular amongst travelers and locals.

 I want to tell you about one hot spring in Northern Iceland.
 It‘s located just 25 minutes from the town of Sauðárkrókur and about 40km from the ringroad (1).
 Grettislaug is named after the Icelander Grettir the strong, whom rested in this pool after his famous swim Drangeyjarsund.
 The pool has natural heated water at a temperature of 40°C. However a couple of years ago a new pool was built so now there are two pools at this territory!
+Showers and changing facilities are located near the pools.
 Please take note that there is an entrance fee $4 per person.
 GPS: N 65 º 52.934 W -19 º 44.171

 If you are roadtripping around the North East then you must stop at Mývatn Nature baths!
 It offers something for everyone and the architectural design of the facility is unique and guests can relax in the blue water of the lagoon or in the natural steam baths.
 It‘s often called the Blue Lagoon of the North-East.
 For more information click here GPS: N 65 37.500 W -16 50.520